 Step 3.
 Licensed Insolvency Trustee files bankruptcy documents

 A person filing for bankruptcy in Alberta signs the bankruptcy documents provided by the Licensed Insolvency Trustee, who then files them with the federal government.
-Once submitted, the beginning of bankruptcy is confirmed and the Licensed Insolvency Trustee informs the court and all creditors that a Stay of Proceedings is in effect.
+Once submitted, this confirms the beginning of bankruptcy.
+Next, the Licensed Insolvency Trustee informs the court and all creditors of a Stay of Proceedings.

-Once the Stay of Proceedings is filed, creditors may then only deal with the Licensed Insolvency Trustee.
+Once the trustee files a Stay of Proceedings, creditors may then only deal with the Licensed Insolvency Trustee.
 A Stay of Proceedings protects a person from the following:

 - Enforcements of past court judgments;

 - Further legal actions

 - Ongoing interest charges

 - Wages withheld by an employer for payment of a debt.

 Step 4.
 Bankruptcy